mark-lord/mlx-sdturbo-webui/README.md

 ## Contributing

-Contributions to improve MLX-SD-Turbo Interactive Image Generator are welcome.
+Contributions to improve are welcome!
+But might be ignored 😅 (don't take it personally, I have terrible time management).
 Please feel free to submit pull requests or open issues to suggest improvements or report bugs.

 ## License